opil/documentation/docs/admin/OPIL/opil_server.md

 For now, there is no need to adjust any of these parameters.
 Configuration possibilities regarding this file are explained in the SP documentation (**TODO: LINK !!!**).

 ### Prepare annotations.ini
 Create a new file in the root directory called `annotations.ini`.

 This file will include the annotations or labeled positions you have defined earlier.
 In addition to the previously defined positions and orientations you also need to define the approach distance.

-This defines the final movement to the position and it is always a straight line that is not affected by the motion path planning.
-In this guide you will use a distance of 1.8 meters for all positions.
+The distance defines the final movement to the position and it is always a straight line that is not affected by the motion path planning.
+In this guide you will use a distance of 1.8 meters for all positions as the forklift has forks that need to be aligned to the pallet before moving under the pallet.
+For further details, see SP documentation (**TODO: LINK !!!**).

 Using the position data defined earlier you can now add content to the `annotations.ini`:
 ```ini